cilium/cilium/Documentation/gettingstarted/k8s-install-external-etcd.rst

 .. include:: requirements_intro.rst

-You will also need an external etcd version 3.1.0 or higher
+You will also need an external etcd version 3.1.0 or higher.

 Configure Cilium
 ===========================